 Toiletries and medicine

-- First aid kit (hangover remedy is recommended – cheap drinks at Santa Teresa’s campfire)
+- Hangover remedy US / UK is recommended – cheap drinks at Santa Teresa’s campfire)

 - Insect repellent and itch cure